 Determining the Amount of Spousal Support

 If a judge finds that permanent spousal support is warranted, the court then needs to determine the proper amount.
 California Family Code § 4320 provides a list of factors a judge must consider.
 No one factor controls the analysis; instead, a judge should consider all of them.
+Understanding how spousal support is calculated can help you prepare for court proceedings.

 Some of the factors include: